pstrzalk/vibe-coding/Readme.md

 ## It's stupid

-As a seasoned developer, with over 20 years of commercial experience, I know that the so called "Vibe Coding" can't product production ready results.
+As a seasoned developer with over 20 years of commercial experience, I know that the so-called "Vibe Coding" can't produce production-ready results.

 ## It's fun